 The initial modeling characterization for LG&E - Trimble County included Indiana-Kentucky Electric Corporation (IKEC) - Clifty Creek station and KU - Ghent.
 Table 8 contains the area emissions from the modeled years and the recent three-year actual emissions of SO2 for the three facilities.
-Figure 2 contains actual emissions of SO2 for the three facilities.
 For 2018-2020, LG&E - Trimble County had an average increase in SO2 emissions compared to the modeled years.